DimensionDev/Maskbook/docs/provider-proxy-guide.md

 }
 ```

-You can get data from one or more data providers in the producer and push it to the websocket using the `push` method, you can push it once or more, the websocker server will keep calling distinctBy to de-duplicate it and push it to the client
+You can get data from one or more data providers in the producer and push it to the WebSocket using the `push` method, you can push it once or more, the WebSocket server will keep calling distinctBy to de-duplicate it and push it to the client.

 `packages/provider-proxy/src/producers` are existing producers.

 ## How to deploy

+Deployment requires two steps:

+1. Build package
+2. Hyper proxy deploy the package

 ### Development environment

-Currently, we have trigger packaged producer ci again [GitHub action](https://github.com/DimensionDev/Maskbook/actions/workflows/deploy-proxy.yml), if necessary, you can go trigger packaged.
+Currently, we have trigger packaged producer ci in [GitHub action](https://github.com/DimensionDev/Maskbook/actions/workflows/deploy-proxy.yml), you can go and trigger packaged.
-The GitHub action of hyper-proxy will check for new packages every 15 minutes and deploy to dev environment
+The GitHub action of hyper-proxy's repository will check for new packages every 15 minutes and deploy to dev environment.

 ### Production environment

-will be deployed manually at release time
+Production environment will be deployed manually at release time

 ## Debug on local